Netflix/dgs/docs/getting-started.md

 ## Create a new Spring Boot application

 The DGS framework is now based on Spring Boot 3.0, so get started by creating a new Spring Boot 3.0 application if you don't have one already.
-Note that you can still use the DGS framework with Spring Boot 2.7 by using a 5.x release.
+Note that you can still use the DGS framework with Spring Boot 2.7 by using a 5.5.x release.
+The 6.x release of the framework requires Spring Boot 3.
 The Spring Initializr is an easy way to do so.
 You can use either Gradle or Maven with Java 17 or Kotlin.
 We do recommend Gradle because we have a really cool [code generation plugin](../generating-code-from-schema) for it!